rarezhang/data_structures_and_algorithms_in_python/README.md

 ### (2,4) trees
 P 524
-- multiway search tree: internal nodes may have more than two children
+- multi-way search tree: internal nodes may have more than two children
     * has at least two children
     * stores a collection of items of the form (k, x), where k is a key and x is an element
     * contains d-1 items, where d is the number of children